Filters¶

 Supported value types are: string, boolean, integer or float (or number in JS/TS)

-This filter matches attribute values that are strictly greater than a specified numeric (interger or float) value.
+This filter matches attribute values that are strictly greater than a specified numeric (integer or float) value.

 Greater Than